-- The National Institute for Occupational Safety and Health (NIOSH) conducted a health hazard evaluation at a casino in Atlantic City, NJ and found that workers had exceptionally high levels of a SHS exposure indicator in their bloodstreams.24 In particular, the study found generalized exposure to SHS throughout the entire gaming area.
-Casino workers who staffed nonsmoking tables did not have lower levels of SHS exposure than casino workers who staffed smoking tables.25 - A study of nonsmokers' exposure to SHS in Pennsylvania casinos found that smoke particles were 4 to 6 times greater inside casinos than outside, even with ventilation and few people smoking at the time.26 Additionally, the extent of SHS in the casinos was not confined only to the smoking areas.27
+- The National Institute for Occupational Safety and Health (NIOSH) conducted a health hazard evaluation at a casino in Atlantic City, NJ and found that workers had exceptionally high levels of a SHS exposure indicator in their bloodstreams.xxiv In particular, the study found generalized exposure to SHS throughout the entire gaming area.
+Casino workers who staffed nonsmoking tables did not have lower levels of SHS exposure than casino workers who staffed smoking tables.xxv - A study of nonsmokers' exposure to SHS in Pennsylvania casinos found that smoke particles were 4 to 6 times greater inside casinos than outside, even with ventilation and few people smoking at the time.xxvi Additionally, the extent of SHS in the casinos was not confined only to the smoking areas.xxvii

-Smoke-Free Policies Improve Workers' Health
+Smoke-free Policies Improve Workers' Health

-Smoke-free policies reduce nicotine concentration levels and exposure to SHS in office and non-office worksites.28 Although SHS exposure declined among all worker groups between 1988 and 2002, the decline was greatest among blue collar and service workers, who experienced a 76 percent decline in a SHS indicator during that 14-year time period.29 Also during that time, the number of local 100 percent smoke-free ordinances in effect increased from 0 to 47 nationwide.30 There are now at least 1,159 localities and 36 states requiring 100 percent smoke-free workplaces, restaurants, or bars, of which 673 localities and 24 states laws cover all three of these types of venues.31
+Smoke-free policies reduce exposure to SHS in office and non-office worksites and nicotine concentration levels in the bloodstream of the adults who work there.xxviii Although SHS exposure declined among all worker groups between 1988 and 2002, the decline was greatest among blue collar and service workers, who experienced a 76 percent decline in a SHS indicator during that 14-year time period.xxix Also during that time, the number of local 100 percent smoke-free ordinances in effect increased from 0 to 47 nationwide.xxx We expect these declines in SHS exposure to be continuing with more laws in effect since then.
+As of October 2018, there were 1,497 localities and 36 states, D.C., American Samoa, Guam, the Northern Mariana Islands, Puerto Rico, and the U.S. Virgin Islands requiring 100 percent smoke-free workplaces, restaurants, or bars, of which 1,010 localities and 25 states, D.C., Puerto Rico, and the U.S. Virgin Island laws cover all three of these types of venues.xxxi

 The evidence shows that implementing smoke-free policies has immediate benefits for restaurant and bar workers' health.
-The Surgeon General reports that in high-risk settings such as bars, smoke-free policies can lead to reductions of 80-90 percent of SHS exposure.32 Additional studies examining the impact of specific smoke-free laws have similar findings:
+The Surgeon General reports that in high-risk settings such as bars, smoke-free policies can lead to reductions of 80-90 percent of SHS exposure.xxxii Additional studies examining the impact of specific smoke-free laws have similar findings:

-- In Wisconsin, three to six months after the implementation of the statewide smoke-free law, nonsmoking bar workers experienced a significant improvement in respiratory health.33 - The percentage of hospitality workers exposed to SHS declined from 91 percent to 14 percent in just a single year after New York's smoke-free law went into effect.
-The amount of time that hospitality workers were exposed to SHS on the job decreased by 98 percent-from 12.1 hours to 0.2 hours.34 Reports of one or more sensory symptoms-affecting the eyes, nose, or throat-declined from 88 percent to 38 percent just one year after the smoke-free law took effect.35 - Nonsmoking bar and restaurant employees in Oregon communities without smoke-free laws had higher levels of a tobacco-specific lung carcinogen than similar workers in communities with a smoke-free law in effect.
-Workers in communities without smoke-free laws also had higher levels of the carcinogen after their work shift than they did previously.36 - A study of Minnesota hospitality workers showed that after implementation of a smoke-free law, concentrations of a SHS indicator in the bloodstream decreased by more than 50 percent in a majority of workers.37
+- In Wisconsin, three to six months after the implementation of the statewide smoke-free law, nonsmoking bar workers experienced a significant improvement in respiratory health.xxxiii - The percentage of hospitality workers exposed to SHS declined from 91 percent to 14 percent in just a single year after New York's smoke-free law went into effect.
+The amount of time that hospitality workers were exposed to SHS on the job decreased by 98 percent-from 12.1 hours to 0.2 hours.xxxiv Reports of one or more sensory symptoms-affecting the eyes, nose, or throat-declined from 88 percent to 38 percent just one year after the smoke-free law took effect. xxxv - Nonsmoking bar and restaurant employees in Oregon communities without smoke-free laws had higher levels of a tobacco-specific lung carcinogen than similar workers in communities with a smoke-free law in effect.
+Workers in communities without smoke-free laws also had higher levels of the carcinogen after their work shift than they did previously.xxxvi - A study of Minnesota hospitality workers showed that after implementation of a smoke-free law, concentrations of a SHS indicator in the bloodstream decreased by more than 50 percent in a majority of workers.xxxvii